 ORIGINAL ARTICLE – 01/05/21: Over the years, we have all come across quite a few types of bugs that caused our phones to freeze or crash down completely.
 The most infamous being the recently discovered (last year) android wallpaper that entirely crippled the OS with the last resort being a full factory reset via recovery menu.
 Similarly, Apple‘s iPhones touted as featuring the most secure and strong iOS system onboard hasn’t been immune to bugs of this nature for example the text bug of the past, whereupon sending a set of special characters and text to another device renders it unusable.

 Speaking of which, on Saturday, one fine early morning we just discovered a fatal Instagram story bug.
 Upon viewing the dreaded story (which now is a highlight in the profile) immediately crashed our iPhone.
 An Instagram user that goes by the name @pgtalal has the story put up on their profile for viewing by the general public.
-The story consists of a line of Arabic text (meaning: Look at the story later) and background music accompanying it to makes things convincing.
+The story consists of a line of Arabic text (meaning: Look at the story later) and background music accompanying it to make things convincing.
 The image below showcases the questionable iPhone crash bug.